This guide shows you how to search logs and view log entries with the Stackdriver Logging Logs Viewer.

 You don't need a Workspace to use Logging, unless you are sending logs from Amazon Web Services (AWS) to Logging.

-The Logs Viewer displays logs for a single Google Cloud Platform project.
+The Logs Viewer displays logs for a single Google Cloud project.
 If you are using a Workspace, Logging doesn't combine the logs from the monitored projects.
 You must select a specific project to view its logs.

 If you are using a Workspace and AWS, select the AWS connector project to see the AWS logs.